shakeebparwez/shoptail-tailwind/README.md

 # ShopTail - Tailwind CSS Demo Website

 Welcome to the ShopTail repository!
 This project is a static full mock-up of a shopping website created using the Tailwind CSS framework.
-Shop Tail provides a playful and stylish online shopping experience for pet lovers, showcasing the capabilities of Tailwind CSS for creating visually appealing user interfaces.
+ShopTail provides a playful and stylish online shopping experience for pet lovers, showcasing the capabilities of Tailwind CSS for creating visually appealing user interfaces.

 ![screenshot](screenshot.png)